 It is the right time to authorize Wi-Fi devices to operate in 5925 MHz to 6425 MHz in Vietnam

 IEEE 802 LMSC commends MIC’s effort in expanding the operation of Wi-Fi devices, based on IEEE 802.11 technologies, to the 5925 MHz to 6425 MHz frequency band (a.k.a., the lower 6 GHz band).
-As recognized in this proceeding, many countries in Asia Pacific have authorized the lower 6 GHz band for licence exempt operation at the proposed or similar power limits.
-Adopting similar access will create economies of scale and produce a robust equipment market, benefitting Vietnam’s businesses, consumers, as well as increasing the societal benefits.
+As recognized in this proceeding, many countries in Asia Pacific region have authorized the lower 6 GHz band for licence exempt operation at the proposed or similar transmit power limits.
+Adopting similar spectrum access rules will create economies of scale and produce a robust equipment market, benefitting Vietnam’s businesses, consumers, as well as increasing the societal benefits.

 In the proceedings, MIC proposes to allow Wi-Fi devices to operate between 5925 MHz and 6425 MHz using no greater than 25 mW outdoors (a.k.a., very low power (VLP) mode) or no greater than 200 mW indoors (a.k.a., low power indoor (LPI) mode) without causing harmful interference to existing authorized communications and without protection from any interference caused by existing authorized communications.
 IEEE 802 LMSC supports the authorization of Wi-Fi devices operating at the proposed power limits between 5925 MHz and 6425 MHz both indoors and outdoors.

-In addition, we would like to respectfully ask MIC to clarify on the condition of the outdoor operation.
+In addition, we would like to respectfully ask MIC to clarify on the condition for the outdoor operation, specifically on the whether the Wi-Fi devices are required to operate in a fixed location.
 In other geographies, there is no requirement for the Wi-Fi devices to be operated in a fixed location.
-Clarification of this requirement would be very useful.

 Initiate authorization proceedings for standard power RLAN under supervision of AFC

 IEEE 802 LMSC recommends MIC to consider initiating proceedings to authorize Standard Power (SP) mode under supervision of an Automated Frequency Coordination (AFC) system in the 6 GHz band.
-SP mode enables Wi-Fi operation at higher power than both the VLP and the LPI modes to optimally utilize the 6 GHz spectrum.
+SP mode enables Wi-Fi operation at higher power than both the VLP and the LPI modes, to optimally utilize the 6 GHz spectrum.
 As MIC plans to authorize VLP and LPI modes in the 6 GHz band, IEEE 802 LMSC kindly requests MIC to consider initiating the process to authorize SP mode and certification of AFC controlled devices (SP access points or fixed clients) and AFC systems.

-AFC technology is a technique that is used to protect incumbent services during outdoor and indoor operation at SP level for Wi-Fi operation.
+AFC technology is used to protect incumbent services during outdoor and indoor operation at SP level for Wi-Fi operation.
 IEEE 802 LMSC believes that an AFC system can provide effective automated spectrum sharing to enable essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation for the SP level in the 6 GHz band.

 The USA and Canada have already authorized SP operating mode and started certification of AFC systems.
 The certification process for AFC systems and devices is based on industry developed recommended compliance specifications,.
 Many AFC devices and fixed client devices are already certified.

-IEEE 802 LMSC notes the presence of different types of incumbent services in Vietnam.
-Our understanding is that existing AFC systems are designed with flexibility built-in specifically to enable an AFC system to be customized based on local requirements.
+IEEE 802 LMSC notes the presence of different types of incumbent services operating in 6 GHz band in Vietnam.
+Our understanding is that existing AFC systems are designed with flexibility built-in specifically to enable an AFC system to be customized based on local spectrum regulatory requirements.
 Therefore, with proper consideration of protection criteria for the existing incumbent services, we believe that AFC systems can properly implement the frequency coordination and maximum allowable power settings for AFC-enabled devices.
 As an example, in the USA, AFC systems determine frequency and channel availability and maximum permissible power levels for AFC devices considering incumbent fixed services and radio astronomy services.
 AFC systems already take into account neighboring country incumbent services at the country border.